 Whether they are a friend of a friend or a complete stranger, we recommend you review your potential subtenant through two different lenses.
-First of all, check their background and get a sense of how compatible they will be with your neighbors or housemates.
-Second of all, make sure they will have enough funds each month to pay the rent on time.
+First, check their background and get a sense of how compatible they will be with your neighbors or housemates.
+Second, make sure they will have enough money each month to pay the rent on time.

 When screening an applicant you need to look closely at their background and identity to make sure that they're not lying about who they are.
 Plus, better understanding their lifestyle makes it less likely they'll do anything to upset you, roommates or neighbors during the sublet.

 - Review their social media presence: Get a sense of who this person is by looking at their Facebook, LinkedIn and Instagram profiles.